frida/frida/CONTRIBUTING.md

 ### Rule

-Unless the specific project already follows the semistandard convention, put no spaces between function name and argument list.
+Unless the specific project follows the semistandard conventions, put no spaces between function name and argument list.

 #### Wrong